$45.95 $49.95 Buy It Now

 If you prefer a matte look, try using a water-based polyurethane.
 This option dries fast, minimizes yellowing, and maintains the wood’s natural color, making it a fantastic alternative for modern aesthetics.

-See also How to treat acacia wood for outdoor furniture
+See also How to return something to ashley furniture

 An additional choice is clear epoxy resin, which creates a glossy, glass-like surface.
 This method is suitable for tabletops, providing a waterproof barrier against spills and moisture while showcasing the grain patterns beautifully.